 It was clear there were two very distinct missions: one to fundraise to build water projects to help end the global water crisis, and the other, to intentionally develop young peoples’ leadership skills so that they can change the world.
 To give each of these missions the attention and resources they deserved, Legacy Youth Leadership was created, an organization dedicated to develop young peoples’ leadership skills and help them apply those skills to build a better world.

 Legacy Youth Leadership (“Legacy”) is a nonprofit organization that is building better leaders who will build a better world.
-Legacy provides free education and leadership programs to develop and mentor young people.
+Legacy knows that young people are not just the future, they are the present.
+Legacy provides free youth leadership and mentoring programs in low-income school communities that teach students how to use their time, their money, their voice, and their vote so they can be leaders TODAY.
 We prioritize making our programs available to students living in low-income & underserved communities.
-Legacy equips students with the skills they need to reach their academic goals, make a REAL impact on the world around them, and thrive.
+Legacy’s Programs develop, mentor, and equip young people with the skills & experience they need to reach their academic goals, make a REAL impact on the world around them, and thrive.

 The reality that our students are living with is THIS.